Leunsel/CheatEngineLua/Manifold-CE-Utility/README.md

 ### Find your correct autorun folder

 If you don't know where your `autorun` directory is located, you can reveal it directly inside the Cheat Engine Lua Console:

 `return getAutorunPath()`

 The console will print the full path to your `autorun` directory.
-Place the script in that folder — Cheat Engine will automatically load it the next time it starts.
+Place the script in that folder, Cheat Engine will automatically load it the next time it starts.